 While you don’t need a bus to be active in the community, these are two strong examples of organizations laying a foundation for archaeology and art appreciation which can turn into future museum exhibits.

 Many museums have a strong public relations arm to their museum marketing where they send out press releases and reach out to local newspapers and TV stations.
 While these outlets are useful for mass broadcasting, museums may be ignoring groups who learn about events and activities in different ways.

-Look at local blogs and websites (like I Love the Burg) that promote community events.
+Look at local blogs and websites (like I Love the Burg here in St. Petersburg, Florida) that promote community events.
 Consider testing ads through online radio like Spotify instead of traditional radio broadcasts.
 Invest in social media ads for your event promotion.
 If you want to reach new audiences or connect with old ones, find out where they get their information.

 You don’t need the marketing budget of the Kennedy Space Center or the name recognition of the Louvre in Paris to successfully market your museum.
 With a little creativity, you can develop a museum marketing strategy that leverages digital channels and brings people to your exhibits.
 The ultimate goal?
 Inspire people to tell their friends about the amazing experience they had.

 Are you looking to increase foot traffic and online engagement in your museum?
 Big Sea has helped promote exhibits at top museums and attractions.
 Let us find a way to help you.